-- (a) The enacting clause of all ordinances shall read, "The City of Pontiac ordains", but this clause may be omitted when the ordinances are publishes published in a compilation. - (b) Upon introduction, the Clerk shall distribute a copy to each Council member and to the Mayor, and shall file a reasonable number of copies in the office of the Clerk and such other public places as the Council may designate, and shall publish a summary of the proposed ordinance in a newspaper of general circulation by means established by ordinance to achieve widespread dissemination to the public in the City together with a notice of the time and place for consideration by the Council.
+- (b) Upon introduction, the Clerk shall distribute a copy to each Council member and to the Mayor, and shall file a reasonable number of copies in the office of the Clerk and such other public places as the Council may designate, and shall publish by means established by ordinance to achieve widespread dissemination to the public in the City together with a notice of the time and place for consideration by the Council.
 Thereafter, the Council may amend and adopt the proposed ordinance without further pre-adoption publication. - (c) A proposed ordinance shall be introduced at a regularly scheduled Council meeting.
 Any ordinance shall require two readings by the Council and two opportunities for public comment at regularly scheduled Council meetings prior to being adopted. - (d) The adoption of any ordinance by the Council shall require a majority of Council members serving. - (e) The effective date of an ordinance shall be stated therein.
 The effective date shall not be less than 10 business days from the date of adoption or publication, whichever occurs later.
-No ordinance may shall be adopted on the same day that it is introduced. - (f) An emergency ordinance, which shall contain a statement of its urgency, must be necessary for the immediate preservation of the public peace, property, health, safety or for the usual daily operation of a department.
+No ordinance, except an emergency ordinance, shall be adopted on the same day that it is introduced. - (f) An emergency ordinance, which shall contain a statement of its urgency, must be necessary for the immediate preservation of the public peace, property, health, safety or for the usual daily operation of a department.
 An emergency ordinance may be adopted on the day it is introduced, publication of a summary thereof before adoption is not required, and an emergency ordinance may be given immediate effect.
-Adoption of an emergency ordinance requires an affirmative vote of two-thirds of Council members serving.

-(g) Every ordinance or resolution of the Council, except quasi-judicial acts of the Council, appointments by the Council, matters relating to the internal organization of the Council or of a ceremonial nature, or such action as may be expressly exempted from veto by other sections of this charter, shall be presented by the Clerk to the Mayor within four (4) business days after adjournment of the meeting at which the ordinance or resolution is adopted.
+Adoption of an emergency ordinance requires an affirmative vote of two-thirds of Council members serving - (g) Every ordinance or resolution of the Council, except quasi-judicial acts of the Council, appointments by the Council, matters relating to the internal organization of the Council or of a ceremonial nature, or such action as may be expressly exempted from veto by other sections of this echarter, shall be presented by the Clerk to the Mayor within four (4) business days after adjournment of the meeting at which the ordinance or resolution is adopted.